cy6erskunk/q-n-a/docs/Technical_rules.md

 - at the video consultant's request

 the decision given by the referee is final and no other review of the same action can be requested.
-FIE

-21

-November 2023

 6 Each time the referee consults the video, whether on his own initiative, following an appeal or at the suggestion of the video-consultant, the opinions of the referee and the video-consultant must be recorded on the match sheet.

 t.63

-The Referee must use the following signals :FIE
+The Referee must use the following signals :

-22

-November 2023 FIE

-23

-November 2023 FIE

-24

-November 2023 FIE

-25

-November 2023

 Regulation equipment and checking of equipment by the referee